-Broad statements general public express priorities about how the community should approach development issues during the next 20 years.
-These goals are based on key issues, opportunities and problems that affect the community.

-Objectives: More specific than goals and are usually attainable through planning and implementation activities.
-The accomplishment an of objective contributes to the fulfillment of a goal.

-Rules or courses of action used to ensure plan implementation and to accomplish the goals and objectives.
-Policies intended to be used by decision-makers on a regular basis.
+- Goals: Broad statements that express general public priorities about how the community should approach development issues during the next 20 years.
+These goals are based on key issues, opportunities and problems that affect the community. - Objectives: More specific than goals and are usually attainable through planning and implementation activities.
+The accomplishment of an objective contributes to the fulfillment of a goal. - Policies: Rules or courses of action used to ensure plan implementation and to accomplish the goals and objectives.
+Policies are intended to be used by decision-makers on a regular basis.

-Chapter Two

-Natural Resources
+Chapter Two Natural Resources

 This chapter reviews the natural resource base in Vilas County.
 Natural resources not only hold significant ecological value, but they also have great economic, recreational, and aesthetic value.
-The county must achieve a balance between protection of those resources and on-going development.
-This chapter also includes a brief discussion of agricultural and cultural resources.
+The county must

 Vilas County maintains two departments, Forestry, Recreation & Land Development and Land/Water Conservation and county level committees related to natural resources.
 There are three planning documents prepared related to these departments.
-One is the Forestry
+One is the Forestry achieve a balance between protection of those resources and on-going development.
+This chapter also includes a brief discussion of agricultural and cultural resources.